hyperledger-archives/caliper/README.md

 In this way, multiple clients can be launched on distributed hosts to run the same benchmark.

 1. Start the ZooKeeper service
-2. Launch clients on target machines separately by running `node ./src/comm/client/zoo-client.js zookeeper-server` or `npm npm run startclient -- zookeeper-server` .
+2. Launch clients on target machines separately by running `node ./src/comm/client/zoo-client.js zookeeper-server` or `npm run startclient -- zookeeper-server` .
 Time synchronization between target machines should be executed before launching the clients.

     Example:
     ```bash